 The circuit is a simple buck switching regulator based on the Texas Instrument TPS54202, which steps down the input voltage to 5V for the Raspberry Pi.
 As a protection, the 5V output goes through an "ideal" diode following the recommendation of the Raspberry Pi Foundation.

-It turns out that the 330uF polymer aluminium electrolytic capacitor I used in the first design is quite expensive (2 to 3 euros) and annoying to solder.
+It turns out that the 330uF polymer aluminum electrolytic capacitor I used in the first design is quite expensive (2 to 3 euros) and annoying to solder.
 So I went back to Texas Instrument's online power supply design tool, WEBENCH, and found an alternative approach that uses three 22uF ceramic capacitors instead, as shown on the schematic below:

 The resulting circuit exhibits a voltage ripple of approximately 20mV pp. This is similar to the original circuit, but it has a more pronounced "sawtooth" wave shape on the oscilloscope.
 It is perfectly fine for a Raspberry Pi.